-Heroin Rehab California sees More People with Heart Issues from Drug Use
+Heroin Rehabs in California Seeing More People with Heart Issues from Drug Use

 Many people imagine HIV and overdoses when they think of the problems related to heroin abuse, but addicts can face a range of other issues you might not have considered.
 Injecting drugs with contaminated needles can cause a deadly heart infection that has already taken many lives.